-Miklós SOMAI - Zsuzsánna BIEDERMANN
+Miklós SOMAI, Zsuzsánna BIEDERMANN

 This paper reviews the deeper societal and economic reasons behind the British choice of leaving the European Union.
-We address the detailed results of the referendum and the long-standing sceptical British attitude towards European integration; next, we analyse the net budgetary contribution that changed enormously after the Eastern Enlargement.
-It is argued that the rise in the immigrant-native ratio had a significant impact on employee's pay level in certain areas, therefore pro-Brexit campaigners highlighted migration as one of the major problems arising from EU membership.
-Increasing income and wealth inequalities and a growing anti-elite sentiment in British society, coupled with the negative image of Brussels bureaucrats and a British approach to the rule of law that is fundamentally different from the continental one, also contributed to the final result of the referendum.
-Our analysis ends with a glimpse into the close future, emphasising that the future of British-EU relations depends wholly on the pragmatism and wisdom of the negotiating parties.
+We address the detailed results of the referendum and the long-standing sceptical British attitude towards European integration and then we analyse the net budgetary contribution that changed enormously after the Eastern Enlargement.
+It is argued that the rise in immigrant-native ratio has had a significant impact on employee's pay level in certain areas, therefore pro-Brexit campaigners featured migration as one of the major problems arising from EU membership.
+Increasing income and wealth inequalities and a growing anti-elite sentiment in British society, coupled with the negative image of Brussels bureaucrats and a British approach to the rule of law that is fundamentally different from the continental one have also contributed to the final result of the referendum.
+Our analysis ends with a glimpse into the close future, emphasizing that the future of British-EU relations depends completely upon the pragmatism and wisdom of the negotiating of both sides.

-Keywords: Brexit, UK, European integration, EU budget, immigration
+Keywords: Brexit, European integration, EU budget, immigration

-JEL classification indices: F15, F36, J61
+JEL: F15, F36, J61